grandstaish/paperparcel/README.md

 ## Data classes inside data classes

-This works too.
+As mentioned in the Overview section, this is perfectly valid.
 Note you only need the @DataParcel annotation on the root data object (although there is nothing wrong with putting it on both), e.g.:

 ```
 @DataParcel